-At Moorestown Friends School, we are committed to fostering an environment that is both diverse and inclusive.
-In keeping with the Quaker philosophy of honoring each individual, students representing various ethnic, cultural, religious, gender, and socioeconomic identities are challenged daily to respect and learn from one another in an environment which values community and experiential learning inside and outside of the classroom.
+At Moorestown Friends School, we are committed to fostering a community that is both equitable and inclusive.
+In keeping with the Quaker philosophy of honoring each individual, students representing various diverse backgrounds are affirmed yet encouraged to respect and learn from one another in an environment which values community and experiential learning inside and outside of the classroom.

-As Director of Diversity & Inclusion, I work with a dedicated team of diversity coordinators who serve as advocates to our students and their families as well as to the faculty and staff of MFS to ensure that our community is a safe place for everyone that moves beyond tolerance and makes transformative efforts to promote equity and justice.
+As the Director of Diversity and Inclusion, I work with a dedicated team of divisional diversity coordinators who serve as advocates for our students and their families as well as to the faculty and staff of MFS to ensure that our community is a safe place for everyone that moves beyond tolerance and makes transformative efforts to promote equity and justice.

 Please feel free to contact me at (856) 914-4432 or email@example.com for further information.

-– Karen Washington, Director of Diversity & Inclusion
+– Dorothy Lopez, Director of Diversity & Inclusion

 Division Diversity Coordinators